-Litigation stays and reexamination pendency are closely linked.
-Pendency is, or at least should be, a factor in practically every stay decision.
-If a district court judge can have reasonable confidence in a reexamination timeline, it can simplify the stay calculus.
-For instance, if reexamination pendency is completely uncertain, or if the time to final decision extends years past an expected trial date, then stays become less likely as they severely prejudice the patent owner.
-Conversely, if the reexamination is certain to conclude shortly, substantial resources may be saved by issuing a stay.
+For many judges, the single most important factor in determining whether to stay a litigation is the pendency of reexamination proceedings.
+Many judges will not grant a stay because of the length of time required to conclude a reexamination proceeding through all appeals.
+Creating confidence in a reasonable reexamination timeline can simplify the stay calculus for district court judges.
+For instance, if reexamination pendency is completely uncertain, or if the time to final decision extends years past an expected trial date, then stays are less likely as they may prejudice the patent owner.
+Conversely, if the reexamination is likely to conclude shortly, substantial resources may be saved by issuing a stay.
+Some courts are not dissuaded by the prospect of long reexamination proceedings, or reexamination proceedings of uncertain length, if the reexamination proceeding is ordered early in or prior to the litigation.